lionelmace/iks-lab/book/devops-continuous-delivery.md

     * **Container Registry Region**: Select the region you want the docker images to be created into.

     * **Container Registry Namespace**: This is your folder in the global image registry in a region, used to manage your own set of images.
 It must be a unique name.
-In this lab, we use **lab-registry**.

     * **IBM Cloud API Key**: Create a new IBM Cloud API Key.